How to Do Payroll in Idaho: What Business Owners Need to Know

-Idaho employers are not allowed to make any deductions from an employee’s wages, except for deductions that are required by law (Social Security, Medicare, income taxes, etc.) Any other deductions need to be authorized in writing ahead of time.
+Idaho employers are not allowed to make any deductions from an employee’s wages, except for deductions that are required by law (Social Security, Medicare, income taxes, etc.).
+Any other deductions need to be authorized by the employee in writing ahead of time.

 Final Paycheck Laws

 Idaho law requires that all wages due must be paid the sooner of the next regularly scheduled payday or within 10 days of the separation (not including weekends and holidays).
 This does not change whether the employee leaves voluntarily or is involuntarily terminated.

 If, after separation occurs, the employee gives the employer a written request for earlier payment of all wages, the employee must be paid within 48 hours of the employer’s receipt of the written request (not including weekends and holidays).

 Idaho law does not require employers to pay out an employee’s accrued vacation, sick leave, or other paid time off (PTO) at the termination of employment.